bigguystevieb1/blooket-hack/README.md

 **UPDATE!!
 As Of Friday, March 4th The hacks that are up are working.**

+**LET ME KNOW IN THE ISSUES TAB WHAT HACKS I SHOULD DO FOR WHAT GAME MODE (BLOOKET ONLY) AND I WILL WORK ON IT!!**

 **This is an alternate set of blooket hacks that work.
 Make sure to type "javascript:" before any set of hacks you use.
 If you have any concerns or find something wrong please @bigguystevieb1 in the issues tab.